MedicodiBiscotti/biscottiCFG/README.md

 * [See it in action!
 YouTube!](#see-it-in-action-youtube)

 # [^](#top "Back to Top")What are scripts, though?!
 Scripts aren't cheats.
 They're basically just really fancy keybinds that personalize how you control the game.
 Some are simple, say you want to bind `slot2` to e, that's really easy to do.
 But some require a lot of scripting logic to pull off.
-Say you want to tell your team when you throw a sandvich, and then immediately switch to your minigun after throwing it, that's definitely possible, but it's much more complicated.
+Say you want to tell your team when you throw a sandvich, and then immediately switch to your Minigun after throwing it, that's definitely possible, but it's much more complicated.

 I made a [YouTube video](https://youtu.be/FgiyDK5JVS4 "TF2: Explaining Scripts and Scripting [NOT Cheats!]") on my channel a while back that explains this in greater detail.
 It's 5 minutes long so it's just a cursory glance at the subject but it explains in general terms what scripting as a whole is about.